 By intercepting requests headed for your backend servers, a reverse proxy server protects their identities and acts as an additional

 In order to reduce the bandwidth needed for individual requests, the reverse proxy can decompress incoming requests and compress outgoing ones.
 This reduces the load on the back-end servers that would otherwise have to do the compression, and makes debugging requests to, and responses from, the back-end servers easier.

 Because all HTTP requests are routed through the reverse proxy, it makes an excellent point for logging and auditing.

-How to Use NgniX Reverse proxy on Your WordPress Site?
+How to Use NginX Reverse proxy on Your WordPress Site?

-While hosting with TDWS Managed WordPress or TDWS CloudSites, we make it extremly simple for our clients to manage and configure NgniX Caching and Reverse Proxy.
+While hosting with TDWS Managed WordPress or TDWS CloudSites, we make it extremly simple for our clients to manage and configure NginX Caching and Reverse Proxy.

 The whole activation will take just a single click.
 Login to your WordPress Management panel and just enable the button for NginX Cache (images attached)

 Step 1: Login to your TDWS CloudSites Control Panel